 Visitors with Alzheimer’s, Dementia and their Caregivers

-Mindful Connections is a free tour program for people with Alzheimer’s and Dementia and their caregivers.
-Trained museum guides facilitate a gallery experience designed to promote conversation and engagement with works of art and each other.
+Mindful Connections is a free tour program for people with dementia and their caregivers.
+Every month trained guides facilitate a gallery experience designed to promote engagement with works of art and each other.